 A PhD in Social Work is a mark of distinction as an expert in the discipline.
 Graduates of social work PhD programs often use their knowledge and training to conduct groundbreaking research on critical issues facing society.
 Their discoveries shape policy and assist countless people.
 As respected leaders, they hold top positions at various social services organizations.
 As professors, they mold new generations of social workers.

 In addition to increased ability to help others, PhDs in social work can expect something else following graduation – good job prospects.
-The U.S. Bureau of Labor Statistics (BLS) projects employment in community and social service occupations to grow a hearty 12% between 2019 to 2029.1
+The U.S. Bureau of Labor Statistics (BLS) projects employment in the community and social service occupations to grow a hearty 12% between 2020 to 2030.1